 Approval of each Charter Proposal is conditioned upon the approval of all of the Charter Proposals.
-If any Charter Proposal is not approved, the Existing Certificate will remain in effect without amendment.
+If any Charter Proposal is not approved, the

+Existing Certificate will remain in effect without amendment.
 However, because Thermo Electron holds a majority of the outstanding shares of Common Stock and intends to vote "For" each Charter Proposal, it is expected that all of the Charter Proposals will be approved.

 If approved, the Charter Proposals would become effective upon their filing with the Delaware Secretary of State.
-The Company intends to file the Charter Proposal to change the Company's name after the Annual Meeting but before the Spin-Off.
-The Company also intends to file the Charter Proposal relating to the reverse stock split after the Annual Meeting but before the Spin-Off.
+The Company intends to file the Charter Proposal to change the Company's name as soon as practicable after the Annual Meeting.
 The filings relating to the remainder of the Charter Proposals, including Proposal 11, would be made shortly before the Spin-Off.
 The Board has reserved the right under Section 242(c) of the DGCL to abandon any or all of the Charter Proposals, notwithstanding approval of such Proposals by the stockholders, without further action by the stockholders.